Bharat9848/notes/linux.md

 - inode contains information about file metadata like file permission, owner, last change etc. Additionally it contains disk block location of object data.
 - Directory is a list of inodes with their associated names.
 -

+## Hypervisor
+- Hypervisor is a oprating system that emulates hardware access primitives.
+- Not very performant as it runs two kernel stack- host operating system and guest operating system.
+- control system runs at hardware level.

+## Container
+- control system runs at shared operating system kernel level.
+- Container uses shared operating system virtualization techniques instead of emulating hardware instructions.
+- "In simplistic terms, OS virtualization means separating static resources (like memory or network interfaces) into pools, and dynamic resources (like I/O bandwidth or CPU time) into shares that are allotted to the virtual system."
+- Beacuse of shared kernel resource efficiency is high as compared to hypervisor
+## Rough
+- Modern CPUs recently started to support expanding virtualization instruction. ???
+- POSIX RLIMIT
+"The namespace separation is applied as part of the clone() flags and is inherited across forks.
+The big difference from chroot() is that namespaces tag resources and any tagged resources may disappear from the parent namespace altogether (although some namespaces, like PID and user are simply remappings of resources in the parent namespace)."